 Humans can get sick from food that is not processed under strict food safety regulations.
-For example, Escherichia coli (E. coli) can be caused by beef contaminated with feces during slaughter, unpasteurized milk and apple cider, alfalfa sprouts and contaminated water.
+For example, Escherichia coli (E. coli) can be caused by beef contaminated with faeces during slaughter, unpasteurised milk and apple cider, alfalfa sprouts and contaminated water.

-Not only processes must be managed for food safety regulation, people must be managed for teamwork and efficiency too.
-For example, issues occur when restaurants try to minimise food wastage or a large shopping centre puts refrozen chicken onto the shelves.
+Not only processes must be managed for food safety regulation, but people must also be managed for teamwork and efficiency too.
+For example, issues occur when restaurants try to minimise food wastage, or a large shopping centre puts refrozen chicken onto the shelves.

-Proper food storage delivers best food quality by retaining flavor, colour, texture and nutrients and reduces the onset of food-borne bacteria.
-It is also impacted by the time required to move it from farm, to shop, to our homes and depends whether food is perishable (meat, eggs, fruit, vegetables), semi-perishable (grains, dry mixes) or non-perishable (sugar, canned goods) and how they are handled and transported.
+Proper food storage delivers the best food quality by retaining flavour, colour, texture and nutrients and reduces the onset of food-borne bacteria.
+It is also impacted by the time required to move it from the farm, to shop, to our homes and depends whether food is perishable (meat, eggs, fruit, vegetables), semi-perishable (grains, dry mixes) or non-perishable (sugar, canned goods) and how they are handled and transported.

-Management of food processing staff it vital to bring education, understanding of quality standards and the reduction of risk to our daily health.
-As the world becomes more informed about food safety so a populations health and longevity increase, decreasing operating costs within the medical industry.
+Management of food processing staff is vital to bring education, understanding of quality standards, and reducing risk to our daily health.
+As the world becomes more informed about food safety so a population’s health and longevity increase, decreasing operating costs within the medical industry.

 Written by Mercédes Westbrook